Satont/channelsbot/README.md

   - help
     - Prints help command.
     - Example of usage: `cc!help`
+  - info
+    - Prints information about bot.
+    - Example of usage: `cc!info`
   - 0123456789987654321
     - Will add that channel for listen list, if not exist.
 Otherwise bot will delete that channel from listen list!
     - Example of usage: `cc!0123456789987654321`